Cau-Correa/googlemaps-api-ms2/README.md

 * Testing site responsiveness using a site like https://responsivedesignchecker.com/

-### 5- Bugs Documentation -

-* Documentation of any bugs encountered and their resolution steps
+### 5- Bugs Documentation - Documentation of any bugs encountered and their resolution steps

-### 6- Expected Bugs Documentations - * Documentation of any open bugs Expected -Feature is expected to do X when the user does Y Testing -
-Tested the feature by doing Y Result - The feature did not respond due to A,B,C or Result - The feature acted as normally and it did Y Fix - I did Z to the code because something was missing
+* Map not working when access Home page through the Icon and Home button on top of the page.

-when the home button and icon on top of the page is clicked supose to opem the homepage, but it was breaking the map's functionality, with following error appears on the console:
+When the home button and icon on top of the page was clicked supose to open a fully working map in the Home page, the map's functionality was broken, with following error appearing on the console:
 "Google Maps JavaScript API error: RefererNotAllowedMapError https://developers.google.com/maps/documentation/javascript/error-messages#referer-not-allowed-map-error
 Your site URL to be authorized: https://caucorrea.github.io/googlemaps-api-ms2/index.html".
 I acessed the Google Clond Plataform and added the https://caucorrea.github.io/googlemaps-api-ms2/index.html to the API restricted access.
+No alteration on the code was needed.

+Note: That fixing became obesolete after I've changed the files names in the href attributes for the absolute URL of each page.
+I did that after having problems in 404 error page redirecting the user to the Home page.
+The link had index.html in it's href attribute.

+* 404 error page not loading.

+On the making a 404 page, first added the html page (not-found-page.html) then I created the .htaccess file with one line code in it:
+(ErrorDocument 404/not-found-page.html).
+To test if it was loading correctly, I tried to access a nonexistent page adding random characters at the end of the URL.
+Instead of the costume 404 page a default error page was loading.
+In the Slack community I found a pin post about creating the 404 error page, using a 404.md file with one line code: in it (permalink: /404.html).
+Then I deleted the .htaccess file and renamed the html page to 404.html.
+What seams to be the right way to create a 404 error page.

+* 404 error page not redirecting to Home page.

+When I access a nonexistent page adding random characters at the end of the URL of the site a 404 error page loads with a message:
+This page isn't available.
+Sorry about that. / Click here to go back to the Home Page / 404 error. when I clicked in the link it wasn't been redirecting to the Home page as it supposed to, a default 404 error message was showing, tried to search for a solution on Slack Community what was unsuccessful, then I went for tutor assistence, the tutor Stephen could identify that the problem was in the link.
+In the href attribute I added index.html.
+Instead of redirecting to the Home page it was creating a broken link, once I replaced index.html with the site's absolute URL the problem was solved.

+### 6- Expected Bugs Documentations - * Documentation of any open bugs Expected -Feature is expected to do X when the user does Y Testing -
+Tested the feature by doing Y Result - The feature did not respond due to A,B,C or Result - The feature acted as normally and it did Y Fix - I did Z to the code because something was missing

+* Testing bug with map fuintionality.
 Now home button and Icon are working as expected, loading the homepage, when they are clicked on.
-No alteration on the code was needed
+No alteration on the code was needed.

+* Testing if costum 404 page is loading.
+After doing that the 404 error page started to load when I tried to access a nonexistent page in the site.

+* Testing redirecting user to Home page from 404 error message.
+Now the user can go back to the Home page by clicling in the link/message (Click here to go back to the Home Page).

 ## Deployment